liviorobaldo/conflict-tolerantDeonticTraditionalScheme/README.md

 </p>

 <p align="justify">
-This repository contains the computational ontology proposed in the paper as well as all examples shown therein.
-The computational ontology includes RDF resources that implement a conflict-tolerant version of the well-known Deontic Traditional Scheme (see the paper for details).
+This repository contains the computational ontology proposed in the paper as well as all examples shown and discussed therein.
+The ontology includes RDF resources that implement a conflict-tolerant version of the well-known Deontic Traditional Scheme (see the paper for details).
 Some of these resources specify SPARQL rules in the form CONSTRUCT-WHERE that enable the inferences in the Deontic Traditional Scheme.
 </p>

 <p align="justify">